TOVTC/weather-dashboard-scscbc-challenge/README.md

 This website provides current and forecast weather conditions.

 ## About This Repository
 This website hosts a weather dashboard.
 Users can search by city to find the current and forecast weather for the next five days.
-Search history for the past eight queries is dynamically displayed in the left column, with more recent searches displayed at the top and no repeats.
-Users can click on search history entries to be shown updated weather information for that location.
+Search history for the past eight queries is dynamically and non-repetitively displayed in the left column, with more recent searches displayed at the top.
+Users can click on search history entries to be shown updated weather information for that location.</br></br>
+Users can also set their most recent search to be the default city displayed on page load, or they can reset history at the click of a button!

 ## Website
 [Weather-Dashboard-Challenge-6](https://tovtc.github.io/weather-dashboard-scscbc-challenge/)